 do\ptcp-pred.1sg as enter\ptcp neg.ex say\inf-3sg.m

-‘I was one who enters without being called.’
+‘I was made one who enters without being called.’
 (Stela of Wepwawetaa = Münich Gl.
 WAF 35 line 16)

-2.4 Towards a new type C The use of nn with a verb
+2.4 Towards a new type C?
+The use of nn with a verb

-As stated in Loprieno (2017: 258),the use of nn seems to have begun in utterances expressing strong denials and refusals by the speaker… However, the spread of nn in verbal sentences may also have been motivated by the morphological collapse of specific Prospective form(s) within the so-called sDm-f formation.
-The following example from the Middle Kingdom may illustrate such an emphatic use
+As stated in Loprieno et al. (2017: 258), ‘the use of nn seems to have begun in utterances expressing strong denials and refusals by the speaker… However, the spread of nn in verbal sentences may also have been motivated by the morphological collapse of specific Prospective form(s) within the so-called sDm-f formation.’
+The following example from the Middle Kingdom may illustrate such an emphatic use:

 (36) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)